 How to Help a Dog Fearful of Loud Noises

 Another possibility is your dog undergoing a second fear period.
-This takes place between 6 and 14 moths of age and seems to affect mostly males.
+This takes place between 6 and 14 months of age.
 Dogs during this time are more reactive and fearful of things that may have never scared him before.
-To help these dogs out, never cuddle them when in a fearful state of mind, and never punish them.
-They must be gradually desensitized to noises and conditioned to accept them.

 And then, there are those dogs weak -nerved by nature.
 In these cases, there may be little you can do about this if your dog has been this way since puppy-hood.
 You can however still try to classically condition your dog to noises you know for a fact to cause a fear response and below is listed how.